MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 ### Before you begin

-Decide if it's neccessary to show the device category selection prompt to end users when they visit the Company Portal app or website.
-If you don't want the prompt to be visible, block it in a [customization profile](../apps/company-portal-app.md#device-categories) before continuing to [Step 1](device-group-mapping#step-1-create-device-category-in-intune).
+Decide if it's necessary to show the device category selection prompt to end users when they visit the Company Portal app or website.
+If you don't want the prompt to be visible, block it in a [customization profile](../apps/company-portal-app.md#device-categories) first, and then create your categories.

 ### Step 1: Create device category in Intune